-PHA may also ask you to name the perpetrator of the abuse if it is safe to do so.
+PHA may also ask you to name the perpetrator of the abuse if it is safe to do so and known to you.

-Please refer to VAWA documents that should be attached to PHA's denial notice and/or contact the below resources to learn more.
+Please refer to VAWA documents attached to PHA's denial notice and/or contact the below resources to learn more.
 Review Section 3.8.7 Victim Documentation in PHA's ACOP for more details on documentation requirements.